moq-wg/moq-charter/charter.md

 QUIC datagrams).

-The proposed solution provides extensibility for supporting different media container formats (including CMAF) and shall specify a mandatory to implement container format to ensure interoperability.
+The proposed solution provides extensibility for supporting different media formats and shall specify a mandatory to implement format to ensure interoperability.
 Support for multiple media types, media encodings and prioritization schemes shall be proposed.

 The mechanism to name and request media will enable: